πŸ’» Tech & Tools Rank #7 of 1,000

 AI is already embedded in everyday tools: your phone's face unlock, spam filters, Netflix recommendations, Google Maps traffic prediction, and autocorrect.
 The recent wave of "generative AI" (tools that create text, images, and code) is a newer, more powerful branch built on these same foundations.

 The newest wave is agentic AI: models that don't just respond to prompts but plan multi-step tasks, call external tools (web search, code execution, APIs), and self-correct based on results.
-Products like Google's Gemini and OpenAI's ChatGPT with plugins, and Claude's computer use mode, are early versions of this.
-The shift from 'chatbot' to 'agent' is where most of the commercial value in AI is being built right now.
+The shift from "chatbot" to "agent" is where most of the commercial value in AI is being built right now.

 Key facts ΒΆ